 Difference Between Sleep and Hibernate Mode

-In Windows, sleep and hibernate both known for power-saving modes on a Windows computer.
+In Windows, sleep and hibernate are both known as power-saving modes on a Windows computer.

-Both of them work, when the user is not in the computer or not using the computer and later resume it back exactly where he/she left it.
+Both of them work, when the user is not in the computer or not using the computer and later resumes it back exactly where he/she left it.

-To access both modes, we need to locate Power Options, which is available in Windows control panel of Windows.
+To access both modes, we need to locate Power Options, which are available in the Windows control panel of Windows.

-An objective of both modes is to save power as mush as possible, but functions are a bit different to each other.
+The objective of both modes is to save power as much as possible, but functions are a bit different from each other.

 Sleep Mode vs Hibernate Mode

 To understand the difference between sleep and hibernate mode, we need to know about both.
-Hence, read carefully about them in below topics:
+Hence, read carefully about them in the topics below:

-Sleep mode or suspend to RAM is a low power mode, which consumes very less power.
-Windows will start faster and you will exactly back where you have left your Windows in last use.
+Sleep mode or suspend to RAM is a low power mode, which consumes very little power.
+Windows will start faster and you will be exactly back where you left your Windows in last use.

 Note: Sleep mode is available for both desktop and laptops.